skimaza/AIRI400/README.md

 Basic algorithms of perceptron

 Codes in this directory are modified versions of the original authors' to serve course's purpose.
+Original authors are manifested at the top of each file.

 SeokWon Kim